Approvals for Care

 Authorized referral

-In most cases, your primary care provider (PCP) will refer you to a doctor in our service area: Santa Cruz, Monterey and Merced counties.
-If your PCP refers you to a doctor out of our service area, he or she needs to get approval from us in advance.
+In most cases, your primary care provider (PCP) will refer you to a doctor in our service area: Mariposa, Merced, Monterey, San Benito and Santa Cruz counties.
+If your PCP refers you to a doctor out of our service area, they need to get approval from us in advance.
 This is called an authorized referral, because we must authorize (approve) the referral before you can see the other doctor.

 If you are an Alliance In-Home Supportive Services (IHSS) member, you will also need an authorized referral if your PCP is referring you to a doctor that does not work with the Alliance — even if the doctor is in our service area.